chs-uk/vite-plugin-auto-routes/README.md

 A vite plugin for automatic routing in Vue 3.

+**Warning:** This is not yet ready for real use - but feel free to take inspiration from it regarding auto routing and/or creating vite plugins.

 # Why?

 You want automatic routing from a directory structure, as you'd get in [Nuxt](https://nuxtjs.org/guide/routing/).
 Specifically, you want to turn this file tree: